 A measure of how well a test measures what it claims to measure.
 You can’t have a test measure a shy person as extroverted, for example.

 When assessment results are the same or nearly the same when carried out repeatedly under identical conditions and variables.
 After all, a person’s personality isn’t something that can change over time.

-It refers to a sample of test takers representative of the population for whom the test is intended.
-Psychometric assessments work on percentiles, making the norm group important for comparative measure.
+It refers to a sample of the test-takers representative of the population for whom the test is intended.
+Psychometric assessments work on percentiles, making the norm group important for comparative measures.

 In terms of who makes the panel, we have educators and psychometricians alike.
 From Mr. Arun Kapur – Director of Vasant Valley School in Delhi, Dr. Gaurav Pandey – Electrical Engineering Department in IIT Kanpur, and Dr. Chirantan Chatterjee – Professor in Economics and Public Policy at ISB, to Dr. Puranjaya Singh – Ph.D. in Industrial Relations with 15+ years in corporate psychometrics.